 If this makes more than you'll eat at one time, I'd cook all the zucchini noodles, but only mix the tomato-olive mixture into the amount of noodles that will be eaten at that meal.
 Keep the cooked noodles and extra tomato-olive mixture in the fridge; then heat the noodles and mix in the Greek mixture right before you eat the leftovers.
 (This will keep in the fridge okay for a day, but it's definitely best freshly made.)

-This is a fantastic meatless main dish or side dish for any phase of the South Beach Diet, and it's also suitable for any other type of Low-Carb diet plan.
+This is a fantastic meatless main dish or side dish for any phase of the South Beach Diet, and it's also suitable for any other type of low-carb or low-glycemic diet plan.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn's Kitchen on Pinterest to see all the good recipes I'm sharing there.